WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 [WolfoQualityOfLife](https://thunderstore.io/package/Wolfo/WolfoQualityOfLife/) for many visual improvements.

 ## Changelog:
+v1.6.0
+-Rare chance for enemies to get void items.
+-ITMoon enabled unused like border or smth I think it looks cool.
+-Fixed ITSand Interactables
+-Halcyon Seed now works in Simulacrum and is in the boss pool.
+-Add previously unused Void Coin/Void Marker
+--Use Void Coin as an alternative to Blood.
+--Drops like Lunar Coins and from Void Barrels.
+--Should make it easier to get voids early on, in exchange the damage can no longer be blocked.

+-Balance
+--Enemies should be a bit less overwhelming on stage 1.
+--Enemies spawn slightly faster after wave 20;
+--Boss waves in general spawn enemies faster / Go on for less time.

+-Augments
+--Adjustments
+---Horror now dies on wave end instead of after a duration.
+---Multiple Horrors now spawn on later waves
+---Equipment Drones are now invulnerable and die on wave end.
+--Acid Larva Family Augment
+--Quick Wave
+--Augment of Caffeine
+--Augment of Detonation
+--Augment of Hoarding
+--Augment of Blindness
+--Augment of Battery
+--Augment of Flowers
+--Boss Augment of Cell Breach (Acrid and stuff)

 v1.5.0 - Cleanup && Mod Split
 -Augments
 --Augment of Honor for basic waves
 --Augment of Swarms for basic waves
 --Augment of Heresy
 --Augment of Flight
 --Augment of Moon/Void Family for basic waves as late waves
 --Augment of Poison
 --Augment of the Equipment Drone
 --Augment of Haunting
 --Boss Augment of Haunting
 --Boss Augment of the Mountain
 --Boss Augment of Kin
 --Boss Augment of Dissonance
 --Boss Augment of the Giant (Gup)
 --Boss Augment of the Devastator
---Boss Augment of Wurms Family (if LittleGameplayTweaks) --Augment of Cognation (if StarStorm2)
+--Boss Augment of Wurms Family (if LittleGameplayTweaks)
+--Augment of Cognation (if StarStorm2)
 --Boss Augment of the Direseeker (if Miner or Direseeker mod)

 -Simulacrum Balance
 --Ending Portal starts at wave 50 and happens every stage now.